 Getting started with a live stream production

-Ben Hammer, from the cologne artist collective Chips & Champagner teamed up with Boinx’s Head of Marketing, Steffen Skopp, to video stream a concert of a german newcomer band called KLAN.
+Ben Hammer, from the cologne artist collective Chips & Champagner teamed up with Boinx’s Head of Marketing, Steffen Skopp, to stream a concert of a german newcomer band called KLAN.
 The concert was planned to take place during the Cologne co/pop festival live 2019.

 The team had to face two main issues.
 They started to discuss which cameras to use and finally they chose two PTZ dome cameras for the stage, two handheld cameras left and right of the stage, one fixed camera from the back for the complete observation of the stage.
 Additionally two iPhones to get some impression from inside the audience.